Easily build your own network with Tailscale

 Life is filled with important things to do than maintaining another linux box, let alone ones that you plan to put on the internet.
 From prepping up the security part to make sure no black hands ever touch your stuff, to doing a routine software update checks to keep up to date.

-Keep in mind you still have to pay for it every month, a good and well-spec VPS from notable provider like Linode, Digitalocean and Vultr costs about $3 - $5 a month, we’re going to look into how to eliminate this monthly expenses altoghether with Tailscale.
+Keep in mind you still have to pay for it every month, a good and well-spec VPS from notable provider like Linode, Digitalocean and Vultr costs about $3 - $5 a month, we’re going to look into how to eliminate this monthly expenses altogether with Tailscale.

 Inconvenience of adding new devices